OkaeriPoland/okaeri-tasker/README.md

 ### Async book processing

 Allows book filtering in `PlayerEditBookEvent` using [OK!
-AI.Censor] to take place without doing blocking I/O in the main thread.
+AI.Censor](https://www.okaeri.eu/services/aicensor) to take place without doing blocking I/O in the main thread.
+Can also be applied in similar fashion to sign editing.

 ```java
 this.tasker.newChain()